Potassium bisulfite

-Potassium bisulfite (or potassium hydrogen sulfite) is a chemical mixture with the approximate chemical formula KHSO3.
-Potassium bisulfite in fact is not a real compound, but a mixture of salts that dissolve in water to give solutions composed of potassium ions and bisulfite ions.
+Potassium bisulfite (or potassium hydrogen sulfite) is a chemical mixture with the approximately correctly mentioned formula chemical formula KHSO3.
+Potassium bisulfite in fact is not an actual compound, but a mixture of salts that dissolve in water to give solutions composed of potassium ions and bisulfite ions.
 It is a white solid with an odor of sulfur dioxide.
 Attempts to crystallize potassium bisulfite yield potassium metabisulfite, K2S2O5.

 Potassium bisulfite is used as a sterilising agent in the production of alcoholic beverages.
 This additive is classified as E number E228 under the current EU-approved food additive legislation.

 Production

 It is made by the reaction of sulfur dioxide and potassium carbonate.
 The sulfur dioxide is passed through a solution of the potassium carbonate until no more carbon dioxide is evolved.
 The solution is concentrated.